Louise Hunter: Career

+Personal life

+On January 22, 1928, she married Henry Haven Windsor, Jr., son of Henry Haven Windsor, founder of Popular Mechanics.
+They had two sons, Henry Haven Windsor III (1929-2003), and William Todhunter Windsor (born 1930).
 The Windsors divorced in Chicago on February 15, 1943.
 (Five weeks later, Henry H. Windsor, Jr. married Dorothy Foltz on March 24, 1943.)

 Louise Hunter Windsor (as she was named after her first marriage and divorce) moved to Denver in 1962.
 She died there September 13, 1981.
 She was survived by six grandchildren, including grandsons Willie Windsor (a songwriter based in Nashville) and John Windsor, an actor.